wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points.md

 \end{array}
 $$

 Recall that by default, cameras are oriented along the world coordinate system's negative z-axis.
-This means that when we convert a point from world space to camera space, the sign of the point z-coordinate in camera space is necessarily reversed; it becomes negative if the z-coordinate was positive in world space, and positive after the conversion if it was originally negative. **Note that a point defined in camera space can only be visible if its z-coordinate is negative** (take a moment to verify this statement).
+This means that when we convert a point from world space to camera space, the sign of the point's z-coordinate in camera space is necessarily reversed; it becomes negative if the z-coordinate was positive in world space, or it becomes positive if it was originally negative. **Note that a point defined in camera space can only be visible if its z-coordinate is negative** (take a moment to verify this statement).
 As a result, when the x- and y-coordinate of the original point are divided by the point's negative z-coordinate, the sign of the resulting projected point's x and y-coordinates is reversed as well.
-This is a problem because a point that is situated to the right of the screen coordinate system y-axis when you look through the camera or a point that appears above the horizontal line passing through the middle of the frame, ends up either to the left of the vertical line or below the horizontal line once projected.
+This is a problem because a point that is situated to the right of the screen coordinate system's y-axis when you look through the camera or a point that appears above the horizontal line passing through the middle of the frame, ends up either to the left of the vertical line or below the horizontal line once projected.
 The point's coordinates are mirrored.
 The solution to this problem is simple.
-We just need to make the point z-coordinate positive which we can easily do by reversing its sign at the time that the projected point's coordinates are computed:
+We just need to make the point's z-coordinate positive which we can easily do by reversing its sign at the time that the projected point's coordinates are computed:

 $$
 \begin{array}{l}